alainkaegi/pythonorama/data_structures/operators.md

 - Sedgewick, Wayne, and Dondero, *Introduction to Programming in Python*, [Section 1.2](https://introcs.cs.princeton.edu/python/12types/)
 - Sedgewick, Wayne, and Dondero, *Introduction to Programming in Python*, [Appendix A: Python Operator Precedence](https://introcs.cs.princeton.edu/python/appendix_precedence/)
 - Python official documentation, The Python Language Reference, [Expressions](https://docs.python.org/3/reference/expressions.html)
-- Anderson, [Bit Twiddling Hacks](https://graphics.stanford.edu/~seander/bithacks.html) (These are in C, but the operators are pretty much the same in C and in Java.)
+- Anderson, [Bit Twiddling Hacks](https://graphics.stanford.edu/~seander/bithacks.html) (These are in C, but the operators are pretty much the same in C and in Python.)

 ## Questions
 1. :star: What is the value of `1 + 2`